 Another critical point to note is the fact that the light appears on the opposite side of where the pressure is applied...why is this? - (this is a good question to ask students).
 Of course, the reason is that images are focused onto the retina in such a way that they are reversed and inverted (relative to the outside world).
 So, those light rays that normally reach the photoreceptors corresponding to the pressure stimulated ones in the demo, come from the left visual field.
 Hence, we perceive the light as coming from the left!

-■ Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3
+Return to Lecture Guide Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3 Return to Chapter 3: Table of Contents